algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ---
 title: Static B-Trees
 weight: 2
-draft: true
 ---

-This article is a follow-up on the [previous one](../binary-search), where we optimized binary search by the means of removing branching and improving the memory layout.
+This article is a follow-up to the [previous one](../binary-search), where we optimized binary search by the means of removing branching and improving the memory layout.
 Here, we will also be searching over sorted arrays, but this time we are not limited to fetching and comparing only one element at a time.

 In this article, we generalize the techniques we developed for binary search to *static B-trees* and accelerate them further using [SIMD instructions](/hpc/simd).
 In particular, we develop two new implicit data structures:

-- The [first one](#b-tree-layout) is based on the memory layout of a B-tree, and, depending on the array size, it is up to 8x faster than `std::lower_bound` while using the same space as the array and only requiring a permutation of its elements.
+- The [first](#b-tree-layout) is based on the memory layout of a B-tree, and, depending on the array size, it is up to 8x faster than `std::lower_bound` while using the same space as the array and only requiring a permutation of its elements.
-- The [second one](#b-tree-layout-1) is based on the memory layout of a B+ tree, and it is up to 15x faster that `std::lower_bound` while using just 6-7% more memory — or 6-7% **of** the memory if we can keep the original sorted array.
+- The [second](#b-tree-layout-1) is based on the memory layout of a B+ tree, and it is up to 15x faster than `std::lower_bound` while using just 6-7% more memory — or 6-7% **of** the memory if we can keep the original sorted array.

 To distinguish them from B-trees — the structures with pointers, hundreds to thousands of keys per node, and empty spaces in them — we will use the names *S-tree* and *S+ tree* respectively to refer to these particular memory layouts[^name].